priyadalvi/demo.file/index.md

   - [License](#license)

-# As an administrator, how do I install and configure an ownCloud server?
+# As an administrator, how do I install and configure an ownCloud server

 You can install ownCloud [Manually](https://doc.owncloud.com/server/admin_manual/installation/manual_installation/), with [Docker Image](https://doc.owncloud.org/server/admin_manual/installation/docker/), or with an [Appliance](https://doc.owncloud.com/server/admin_manual/appliance/installation/installation.html).
 Given below is an example to manually install ownCloud on fresh installation of Ubuntu 18.04.
 For more information see, [ownCloud Download Server Packages](https://owncloud.com/download-server/).